 Self-publishing has been around since the dawn of the printing press.
-But it took the Internet—and Amazon—to create the range of publishing opportunities that gave birth to so many ways to publish.
+But it took the internet—and Amazon—to create the range of publishing opportunities that gave birth to so many ways to publish.

 By the way, don't confuse hybrid publishing with hybrid authors.
 Hybrid authors are authors who both self-publish and traditionally publish.

-5 criteria that define hybrid publishing
+Five criteria that define hybrid publishing

-Other differentiating characteristics include:
+Other differentiating characteristics include these:

 - Hybrid publishers publish under their own imprint.
 That is, they use their own ISBNs.
 The author’s book is “published by” the name of the hybrid publisher.

 - The author pays for most or all the cost to produce their book.

 - The hybrid publisher offers book distribution capabilities that exceed what self-publishers can achieve on their own.

 - The author will subsidize or pay the full cost to print quantities of their book.
 (More on this below.)